Advisors with Hidden Motives: Introduction

 In section \ref{sec:alt}, I consider the robustness of the results mentioned above with respect to changes in the communication protocol.
-The benchmark model makes two main assumptions regarding the communication protocol.
-First, the seller can commit to a rule to disclose signal realizations, prior to the object’s profitability or the “evidence” about its value being drawn.
-Second, the seller can use only disclosure policies, rather than committing to more general messaging strategies.
-I consider two alternative communication protocols, where each of these assumptions is dispensed with, and show that, also in these scenarios, transparency sometimes decreases the seller's informativeness.

-Considering the disclosure protocol with no commitment, I find that due to the sender's hidden motives, partially uninformative equilibria may not unravel, as in traditional voluntary disclosure games.
-The unravelling logic fails because, upon observing non-disclosure, the buyer may not know whether the seller has ``good news'' but negative profitability or ``bad news'' but positive profitability.
-The existence of these partially informative equilibria implies that, in some cases, the optimal disclosure rule (with commitment) is also an equilibrium of the disclosure game without commitment.
+One exercise considers a disclosure protocol with no commitment.
+I first show that, due to the sender's hidden motives, partially uninformative equilibria may not unravel, as in traditional voluntary disclosure games.
+The unravelling logic fails because, upon observing non-disclosure, the buyer may not know whether the seller has ``good news'' but negative profitability or ``bad news'' but positive profitability.\footnote{This result is in line with Seidmann and Winter's (1997) observation that in disclosure environments where the sender's preferred action depends on their type, there may exist equilibria in which their type is not always revealed in equilibrium.} But if a transparency policy is introduced as before, which reveals to the buyer the object's profitability, then all partially uninformative equilibria unravel, and the unique equilibrium outcome is full disclosure.
+Therefore imposing transparency of the seller's motives unambiguously improves their willingness to share information with the buyer.

-Interestingly, in the no-commitment disclosure game, imposing transparency of the seller's motives unambiguously improves their informativeness.
-Indeed the common intuition applies: if the buyer knows the intention behind the information they receive, then they take the seller's advice with ``the right degree of skepticism,'' and the seller has the right incentives to provide informative advice.
-However, under this protocol, I note that transparency may still depress a seller's incentives to acquire precise information about the object; and thus transparency may still negatively affect the seller's informativeness.

-Finally in section \ref{sec:apl}, I discuss the main assumptions of the model in light of an application where the seller is a financial advisor and the buyer is an investor, and relate my contribution to previous work in that applied context.